mhoc/restful/README.md

 Filter parameters can very quickly become more complex than simple string-to-string equivalence; for example, how would you represent a parameter that answers "return all users who are not enabled" (`status != enabled`)?
 I don't feel its appropriate to answer this here, but suffice to say that its a problem common and weird enough that it has caused many alternatives to REST to be invented.
 One opinion I have in this domain is: You shouldn't prematurely optimize your entire system when faced with this reality.
 A solution that looks like, for example, `status_neq=enabled` is preferrable to going all in with, I don't know, supporting writing SQL in your query parameters.

+## Dynamic Psuedo-IDs

+Imagine an API that queries for, as a contrived example, the commits in a git repo; like `GET /repos/:id/commits`.
+The corresponding API to fetch information for a single commit would be: `GET /repos/:id/commits/:hash`.
+Let's say we wanted to extrend this API surface to allow clients to fetch commit information for the latest commit in a repository; how might we do this?

+One agreeable way to think about this is to embed a concept of pseudo-IDs in this endpoint; in other words, a special value for `:hash` like `latest`.
+Clients may then query `GET /repos/:id/commits/latest`; `latest` acts like an ID in that it globally uniquely identifies one commit.
+Because commit hashes are usually encoded in hexadecimal, and the word `latest` is not a valid hex representation, there is no chance of collision between the word `latest` and a valid commit ID.
+Your system can easily distinguish between these two values, and it creates a more productive API for clients.

+Another valid way to do this would be to simply encode this as a filter on the listing commits endpoint; e.g. `GET /repos/:id/commits?order_by=date&order_dir=desc&limit=1`.

 ## Pagination

 Every API endpoint which list resources and does not paginate will eventually break.
 Don't take shortcuts.

 Every resource listing endpoint should accept a `limit=N` query parameter.
 The implementation on the backend should enforce this, with a sensible default and a sensible maximum value.